top of page

 The Ecology of Art

-Through a grant from Wilsonart, Interlochen Center for the Arts is giving their high school art students an immersive, hands-on experience about the role forests play in biodiversity and sustainability.
+Through a grant from Wilsonart, Interlochen Center for the Arts gave their high school art students an immersive, hands-on experience about the role forests play in biodiversity and sustainability.
 The unique curriculum, instructional videos, visiting artists and the restoration of Riley Woods on Interlochen's campus are some of the program components.
-This program was cited as one of Fast Company's "World Changing Ideas" in 2019 and will be featured at SXSW in 2020.
+This program was cited as one of Fast Company's "World Changing Ideas" in 2019 and was featured at SXSW in 2020.